-an iron bar, a portion of the latest produce of the Ashburnham forge.

-It may be interesting to state, that the day may not be far distant when Sussex iron shall again be called into use.
-If anthracite fuel were brought to our coast, and some of the richer veins of ore near the eastern extremity of the county were reopened, it is calculated that the smelting might be advantageously and profitably carried on here.
+At the Lewes meeting I exhibited, as a matter of curiosity, an iron bar, a portion of the latest produce of the Ashburnham forge.53 brought to our coast, and some of the richer veins of ore near the eastern extremity of the county were reopened, it is calculated that the smelting might be advantageously and profitably carried on here.
 Within the last few months, the attention of more than one gentleman, practically connected with the iron trade in distant parts of the island, has been directed to this subject.